hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 Menu option 1.
 Pulls all iAppsLX blocks from the connected device, classifies them, captures dependencies, and writes a JSON file.

 The tool captures every SSLO object on the device: SSL settings, services, service chains, security policies, and topologies.
-It also captures all external dependencies those objects reference — datagroups with their records, custom URL categories, monitors, profiles, cipher groups, iRules, and cert/key names.
+It also captures all external dependencies those objects reference such as datagroups with their records, custom URL categories, monitors, profiles, cipher groups, iRules, and cert/key names.

 General Settings (`ssloGS_global`) are captured for reference but excluded from replay.
 They are environment-specific and must be configured on each device through the SSLO GUI.